elite174/storybook-solid-js/README.md

 # Storybook for Solid-js example

 This repo is an example of adoption storybook for solid-js.

-Thanks guys from this thread: https://github.com/solidjs/solid-docs-next/issues/35
+Thanks to guys from this thread: https://github.com/solidjs/solid-docs-next/issues/35

 For TS types you need to check the thread above